 Hen knitting can even tell a story, or express the treasured personal memories you hold dear.
 One of the authors of KNIT YOURSELF IN, Linn Bryhn Jacobsen, designed a hen-knit sweater for her father, who comes from Stokmarknes—very far in the north of Norway.
 She decided she wanted to capture the beauty and the spirit of his native landscape: the clarity and intensity of the Arctic sunset, the wildlife, the high gray mountains and grassy hills, the seaside cliffs teeming with birds and the whales often spotted in the wild along the coast …

 Whether your style is fun or funky, sweet and colorful or bright and adventuresome, the perfect hen knitting pattern is waiting for you to invent it.
 There’s no better way to make your knitting inimitably, incomparably, uniquely you.

-Trafalgar Square Books, publisher of fine equestrian and craft titles, is a small business based on a farm in rural Vermont.
+Trafalgar Square Books, publisher of fine equestrian and craft books, is a small company based on a farm in rural Vermont.